Asia targets tourism, education boost from Trump travel ban

 "I'm considering another country where I'll feel safe."

-(Additional reporting by Pairat Temphairojana in Bangkok, Fransiska Nangoy and Ben Weir in Jakarta, Aradhana Aravindan in Singapore, Serajul Quadir in Dhaka and Colin Packham and Claudia Farhart in Sydney; Writing by Lincoln Feast; Editing by Alex Richardson)
+(Additional reporting by Fransiska Nangoy and Ben Weir in Jakarta, Aradhana Aravindan in Singapore, Colin Packham and Claudia Farhart in Sydney; Writing by Lincoln Feast; Editing by Alex Richardson)